 Every employer in Ireland irrespective of employee number must have a Health and Safety Statement in place.
 Some organisations which are based internationally confuse this requirement as in some countries there is a minimum employee number or sector requirement before a Health and Safety Statement is required.
 In Ireland this is not the case and it is an absolute requirement for all employers.

-The Health and Safety Statement should be updated at least once per year.
+Your Health and Safety Statement should be updated at least once per year.

 It may have to be updated more frequently if any of the following apply.